ice3-software/between-kit/Docs/Usage.md

 ```

-The next component is responsible for listening for and coordinating gestures in order to recognize the drag/drop events defined in the premises.
+The next component is responsible for listening for and coordinating gestures in order to recognize the drag/drop events defined in the premises: the `I3GestureCoordinator`

 It has a couple of hard dependency: